f4b6a3/uuid-creator/README.md

 #### Clock sequence

-The clock sequence exists to avoid UUID duplication by generating more than one UUID in the same timestamp.
+The clock sequence is used to help avoid duplicates.
 The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
 Because of that, the clock sequence always starts with one of this hexadecimal chars: `8`, `9`, `a` or `b`.
 In this implementation, every instance of a time-based factory has it's own clock sequence started with a random value from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.
 If the the system requests more than 16383 UUIDs at the same timestamp, an exception is thrown to conform the standard.

 There's no 'non-volatile storage' in this implementation.
-That's why the clock sequence is always started with a random number, as recommended by the standard.
+That's why the clock sequence is always initialized to a random number, as recommended by the standard.

 #### Node identifier